mattdifford/overton-tt/README.md

 This PHP script is to scrape the contents of given URLs on the gov.uk website, and search for specific documents on those pages

+### Setup

+- Configuration for sites, URLs and timings is controlled in config.json
+- Output is displayed in the command line, and also output to output.json
+- Script is run using `php ScrapeData.php`

 ### Features

 - I have used a config.json file to allow for easier expansion/control in the future, such as multiple base sites, more